Guide to China’s Social Security System | Who Pays What?

-In order to ensure that employees save to purchase housing, housing fund in China is paid by employers and their employees, which is often with the social insurance.
+In order to ensure that employees save to purchase housing, housing fund in China is paid by employers and their employees, which is often with social insurance.
 Housing Fund Management Regulations (Housing Provident Fund Management Regulations) the rate of contribution of employees and employers in the country depends on the local government, and it should not be less than 5% of the average salary of the company.
-For example, the contribute rate of employer and employee is both 12% in Beijing.
+For example, the contribution rate of both employer and employee is 12% in Beijing.
 In Shanghai, the contribution rate of employer and employee is both 7%.

 Add-on benefits that employers can consider offering their employees

 There are several extra benefits which are not mandatory for employees and can be treated as kind of additional benefit.
 The most commonly utilized benefits have been explained as follows:

 Commercial/ supplemental health insurance